-Find funding for your school garden!
+Identify funding sources for your school garden.
 National and regional opportunities abound.
 This page is updated every 3 months to reflect current deadline information.

-Oregon Department of Education Though closed for the 2018 academic year, applications will become available for 2019 later this year.
-ODE offers programmatic and procurement grants, touching on all aspects of farm to school.
+Oregon Department of Education ODE offers programmatic and procurement grants, touching on all aspects of farm to school.
 Awarded grants can exceed $50,000.
 Applications are not yet open for the 2019-2020 academic year.

 Slow Food USA This site features a long list of national grants, along with relevant details for potential applicants.

 Sponsor-A-Hive Bee Partnerships This grant provides bees and equipment so that people can safely construct, maintain, and observe bees.
 Participants may receive, honey bees, mason bees, and/or leafcutter bees.
 A teacher’s kit is also provided.
-The next application cycle will begin Fall 2018.
+Applications for 2020 open September 2019.

 Honey Bee Grant This grant funds the installation of honey bee hives in schools.
-Application opens Fall 2018.
+Applications open September 2019.

 The Herb Society of America Elementary school classrooms with 15 or more students are invited to apply for the funds to start an herb garden.
 Applications are open.
 All documents must be submitted by October 1st, 2019.

-Project Learning Tree Project Learning Tree offers the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
-Applicants must have attended a Project Learning Tree workshop.
-Applications are due September 30th, 2018.
+Project Learning Tree Project Learning Tree has previously offered the GreenWorks! grant, which funds service learning opportunities that connect classroom learning with real world experiences.
+This grant is on hold, but we will keep you posted of future developments!

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.

 USDA Farm to School Grant Program Annually, the USDA awards up to $5 million in grants that support farm to school programs.
-Applications have closed for 2018, but stay tuned for the next grant cycle!
+Applications expected to open summer 2019.

-Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna, due April 18th, 2018.
+Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna.
 In addition to directly addressing healthy behaviors, projects can focus on the built environment, community safety, environmental exposures, and social/economic factors.
 Up to $2 million in funds will be awarded.
 There is a two stage application project, so if this looks like a fit, get started!
+Applications open later 2019.

-Look at Agriculture.,..Organically!
+Look at Agriculture…Organically!
 These grants are available to K-8 educators nationwide interested in enhancing student understanding of organic agriculture .
 Receive up to $1,000 for a school garden project.
 Schools with 50% or more students enrolled in the free and reduced lunch program are especially encouraged to apply.
 Applications are closed for 2019.

 Purdue Online Writing Lab This fabulous resource introduces aspiring and weathered grant writers grantmaker rules, tips for clarity and specificity, and added details for proposals with a science focus.